WangHYLab/scPharm/README.md

 object: a seurat object of patient or cell line cells(example data can be download from https://github.com/WangHYLab/scPharm/blob/main/example_data.rds).
 type: the source of cell, cell line or tumor tissue.
 Can be set to 'cellline' or 'tissue'.
-cancer: the TCGA cancer type of the cells (eg: BRCA). cancer='pan' means calculating in the context of pan-cancer.
+cancer: the TCGA cancer type of cell.
+A character or vector.(eg: BRCA or c('LUAD', 'LUSC')). cancer='pan' means calculating in the context of pan-cancer.
 drug: the drug name for identifying pharmacological cell subpopulations.
 If not specified all drugs from GDSC2 project will be taken.
 nmcs: number of components to compute and store for MCA.
 Default:50
 nfeatures: number of genes used to make cell ID.